amaloraini/cross-lingual-ZP/README.md

 This a cross-lingual zero pronoun resolution using BERT and other positional features as well.

-json files represent the training and testing datasets.
+Json files show we represent the data to our model.
 Json is formatted as:

 "id": example id
 "sentence1": sentence 1,
 "sentence2": sentence 2 (if exists),